LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-3-MERN-Stack/README.md

 | **React.js** | Powers our user interface | Component-based architecture for building interactive UIs |
 | **Node.js** | Runs JavaScript on the server | Allows us to use JavaScript everywhere in our stack |

-Think of it this way: When you click "Add Task" in your browser, React captures that action, sends it to our Express server running on Node.js, which then saves it to MongoDB.
+When you click "Add Task" in your browser, React captures that action, sends it to our Express server running on Node.js, which then saves it to MongoDB.
 It's like a well-orchestrated team where each player has a specific role.

 ## Prerequisites